 The overall scale of The Standard represents a sea change for the University District.
-Due to their prominent location on the hill, Because the two towers are the only high rises on the hill, the two towers can be seen from all over Seattle.
+Because the two towers are the only high rises on the hill, the two towers can be seen from all over Seattle.
 And yet up close, at the human scale, The Standard is approachable: Our design team created the trio of buildings to welcome everyone, students and non-students alike.

 This goes beyond our material choices and massing.
 Since The Standard’s site includes an alleyway, a historic building, and a nearby light-rail station—different architectural expressions that serve different needs—we’ve connected the three buildings to its neighborhood via a pedestrian throughway.
 Its meandering gold wall is like a yellow brick road, drawing people in through the center of the block by concentrating retail and building entry points in this core area.
 We’ve further enhanced this street life with landscaping, benches, lighting, and overlooking unit balconies.
 The more people and light we bring into these spaces and the buildings’ edges, the more vibrant (and safe) it feels, especially at night.
 And it’s a fun, bright place to hang out when Seattle’s weather turns beautiful.